What is Health Science?

 - Contribute to the solution of health problems as they relate to individuals, communities, and populations.

-- Qualify for employment or graduate professional study in health related fields.
+- Qualify for entry-level employment or graduate professional study in health-related fields.

 - First-Year Applicant - First-year residential students should apply via the UVM Undergraduate Admissions Application >>

 - Internal Transfer Applicant - Current University of Vermont students may apply to transfer into the program at any time during their first two years as undergraduates.
 Students must have a minimum GPA of 2.3.
 Application for Internal Transfer >>

 - External (non-UVM) Transfer Applicant to Residential Program - Students can apply to this pathway if they have earned credits at an accredited college or university.
 Prospective students should be aware that 45 of the final 60 credits must be earned at the University of Vermont.
 Application for External Transfer >>